Picovoice/octopus/binding/web/README.md

 #### Octopus Model

 Octopus saves and caches your model file in IndexedDB to be used by WebAssembly.
-Use a different `customWritePath` variable to hold multiple models and set the `forceWrite` value to true to force re-save a model file.
+Use a different `customWritePath` variable to store multiple models and set the `forceWrite` value to true to force overwrite a model file in storage.
 If the model file (`.pv`) changes, `version` should be incremented to force the cached model to be updated.

 Either `base64` or `publicPath` must be set to instantiate Octopus.
 If both are set, Octopus will use the `base64` model.